-Prior to joining MasterCard in 2009, Mr. Banga was chief executive officer of Citigroup Asia Pacific, responsible for all businesses in the region, including institutional banking, alternative investments, wealth management, consumer banking, and credit cards.
-He joined Citigroup in 1996 and held a variety of senior management roles in the United States, Asia Pacific, Europe, Middle East, and Africa.
-He was also responsible for Citi's brand marketing and from 2005-2009 oversaw its efforts in microfinance.
+Prior to Mastercard, Ajay served as chief executive officer of Citigroup Asia Pacific.
+During his career at Citigroup, he held a variety of senior management roles in the United States, Asia Pacific, Europe, Middle East and Africa.
+He also oversaw the company’s efforts in microfinance.

-Mr. Banga began his career at Nestlé, India, where for 13 years he worked on assignments spanning sales, marketing and general management.
-He also spent two years at PepsiCo, where he was instrumental in launching its fast food franchises in India as the economy liberalized.
+Ajay began his career at Nestlé, India, where for 13 years he worked on assignments spanning sales, marketing and general management.
+He also spent two years with PepsiCo, where he was instrumental in launching its fast food franchises in India as the economy liberalized.

-He received a B.A. in Economics from Delhi University where he graduated with honors and is an alumnus of the Indian Institute of Management, Ahmedabad.
+He is a graduate of Delhi University and the Indian Institute of Management, Ahmedabad.